TITLE 35: ENVIRONMENTAL PROTECTION

 Section 240.102 Definitions

-All terms which appear in this Part have the definitions specified in this Part and 35 Ill.
+All terms that appear in this Part have the definitions specified in this Section, the Vehicle Emissions Inspection Law of 2005 [625 ILCS 5/13C], and 35 Ill.
 Adm.
 Code 201 and 211.
-Where conflicting definitions occur, the definitions of this Section apply in this Part.
+When conflicting definitions occur between this Section and 35 Ill.
+Adm.
+Code 201 or 211, the definitions of this Section apply in this Part.

 "Agency" means the Illinois Environmental Protection Agency.